ssvassiliev/PublicationNetworks/README.md

 - records missing the principal author
 - the principal author is present, but not recognized because his name in the record is in order (last, middle, first) instead of expected (first, middle, last).
 - different spelling of the same author
-Sci2 tool does not correct any of these issues, and manual edit
+Sci2 tool does not correct any of these issues.
+Manual edit of large networks in gephi may be daunting.

 ### merge_duplicate_authors